mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 ## Changelog

+**v2.5.0-M1** - 26/01/2019

+- **[FIX #28] automatic discovery of bus gateway is now supported**
+- model, firmwareVersion and serialNumber are now read from UPnP
+- updated to openHAB 2.5.0 dev branch

 **v2.4.0-b9-2** - 18/01/2019

 - [FIX #37] CEN commands WHAT (buttons) 0-9 are now 00-09
 - [FIX] CEN/CEN+ scenarioButton channel is now able to receive commands
 - [FIX #45] Thermoregulation setpoint command refused
+- [FIX #46] Thermo: activeMode displays only the state “Off" and "anti freeze”
 - [FIX #42 & #43] Devices with same WHERE receive wrong messages from BUS
 - [FIX] improved device registration to BridgeHandler

 **v2.4.0-b9-1** - 27/12/2018

-- **[FIX #6] and [FIX #33] Initial support for `WHO=15/25` CEN/CEN+** for receiving events from BUS Scenario Control physical devices/buttons (for example Scenario Control: HC/HD/HS/L/N/NT4680) and sending virtual pressure commands to activate MH202 scenarios on the BUS from openHAB.
+- [FIX #6] and [FIX #33] Initial support for `WHO=15/25` CEN/CEN+ for receiving events from BUS Scenario Control physical devices/buttons (for example Scenario Control: HC/HD/HS/L/N/NT4680) and sending virtual pressure commands to activate MH202 scenarios on the BUS from openHAB.
 Use [discovery by activation](#discovery-by-activation) to discover CEN/CEN+ scenario control devices.
 Further buttons/channels are discovered by pressing the corresponding physical button after the device has been added from Inbox
-- **[FIX #9] Support for `WHO=25` Dry Contact interfaces and IR Sensors** on BUS, with discovery
+- [FIX #9] Support for `WHO=25` Dry Contact interfaces and IR Sensors on BUS, with discovery
-- **[FIX #11] Initial support for `WHO=18` Energy Management** on BUS, with discovery.
+- [FIX #11] Initial support for `WHO=18` Energy Management on BUS, with discovery.
 Currently supported: Energy Management Central Unit (F521) power measures
 - [FIX #29] Added support for command translation (1000# ) for Automation
 - [FIX #27] Device **Discovery by Activation** ( [discovery by activation](#discovery-by-activation) ) for Lighting and CEN/CEN+: if a BUS physical device is not found in Inbox during a Scan, activate the device to discover it